 The purpose of the project's structural features is to improve the conveyance of water between Water Conservation Areas north of ENP and the Shark River Slough within the park and to provide flood mitigation to the 8.5 Square Mile Area.
-OMRR&R activities for the 8.5 SMA portion of the project will be initiated in FY 2013, along with continuation of ongoing OMRR&R at project pump stations.
 The USACE provides 75 percent of funding for OMRR&R of project components.
-FY 2014 activities include maintenance and operation of pump stations 357 & 331, spillway 355A & B, stream gauging, and seepage control for the 8.5 square mile portion of the project.
+FY 2015 activities include maintenance and operation of pump stations 357 & 331, spillway 355A & B, stream gauging, and seepage control for the 8.5 square mile portion of the project.

-U.S. Department of Agriculture - Agricultural Research Service (\$3,610,660)
+U.S. Department of Agriculture - Agricultural Research Service (\$3,533,300)